 The Golden Cemetery has been owned and operated by the City of Golden since 1873.
 Nestled in the foothills of the Rocky Mountains, the cemetery maintains the character of Golden’s rich history.
 Among the historic notables buried here is Capt.
 George West.
 West was one of the founders of Golden and also founded the Colorado Transcript newspaper in 1866.
 This newspaper, now known as the Golden Transcript, is still in publication today.
 Seth Lake, builder of the Astor House Hotel in 1867, is also buried in the Golden Cemetery.
-The Astor House, reputedly the first stone hotel west of the Mississippi, is now a museum.
+The first stone building in Golden, the Astor House helped to establish a sense of prosperity and permanency in a growing city.
 Another resident of Golden Cemetery, Captain E. L. Berthoud, with famed mountain man Jim Bridger as his guide, discovered “Berthoud Pass” in 1861.
 Many other pioneers and characters of the early west are at rest in Golden Cemetery.

 Captain George West